The Simple Rating System (SRS)

 3

-Again, the average is drawn from a data set of fast swims over the four most recent full seasons.
+Again, the average is drawn from a data set of fast swims over the five most recent full seasons.